 Keeping Track of All Business-related Tax Deductible Expenses

 One important thing to remember is to always maintain records of all expenses, whether they are personal or business-related.
 You can then go back to all the receipts or invoices and ask your accountant which expenses are tax deductible.
 This can be done the traditional way by keeping a ledger or envelope containing all receipts.
 However, to make the process more convenient, business owners can use accounting software programs or apps that are designed to help track income and expenses.

 Many of the online accounting tools available today are pretty easy to use and understand, though it is still essential to spend some time making sure that you use the right categories of expenses.
 The programs also enable you to generate profit and loss reports, making it easier to understand the amount of money that comes in, together with expenses.
 Should you consider hiring a tax accountant, your accounting reports will come in handy when preparing tax returns.

-Thank you for reading CFI’s guide to tax deductible expenses.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+Thank you for reading CFI’s guide to Tax Deductible.
 To keep advancing your career, the additional CFI resources below will be useful: